MelinaKlostermann/Molitor-et-al-2022/README.md

 - crosslink events: number of crosslink events detected (one crosslink site can contain several crosslink events)
 - binding site: PURA binding site (5nt wide) as defined in the binding site definition below

+# See also

+- Busch et al. 2019 - "iCLIP data analysis: A complete pipeline from sequencing reads to RBP binding sites" https://doi.org/10.1016/j.ymeth.2019.11.008